 What do I wear?

-Please wear clothing that you can move around in easily (tee shirt and jogging bottoms/legging).
+Please wear clothing that you can move around in easily (tee shirt and jogging bottoms/leggings).
 You do not need to wear outdoor shoes while exercising but you must wear socks.
-(This is because of industry-wide COVID-19 precautions).

 What do I bring?